karthikeyan-mac/JamfScriptsEAsStringSearch/README.md

 **Access denied?**
 - API Role missing required permissions

-**Credentials won't save?**
-- Unlock Keychain in Keychain Access app
-- Or skip "Save to Keychain" (works for current session)

 **More help:** Check Activity tab for detailed errors or [open an issue](../../issues)
 ---
 ## Building from Source

 ```bash